-Man Rescued By Lifeboat Told to Get a Taxi to Hospital
+Man Rescued by Lifeboat Told to Grab a Taxi to Hospital

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.